Lance A. Pelletier

 - U.S. District Court for the Western District of Washington

 - U.S. District Court for the Eastern District of Washington

 - U.S. Court of Appeals for the Ninth Circuit

 - University of Washington School of Law, J.D.
 (2014)

 - UW School of Law Gonfaloniere (excellent in learning, teaching, research, and public service)

-- Represented an individual in a matter involving a non-compete agreement and claims of tortious interference with a contract, as well as cross-claims for Minimum Wage Act violations.
-Representation involved defending against temporary restraining order and preliminary injunction, defending client’s deposition, and coordinating discovery.
+- TrueBlue, Inc. v.
+Marchel, (2017) Prevailed on all defenses and counterclaims in representation of an individual in a matter involving a non-compete agreement, trade secret allegations, and claims of tortious interference with a contract, as well as counterclaims for violations of the Minimum Wage Act and Washington Law Against Discrimination.

 Professional & Community Activities

 - Pierce County Bar Association